 Welcome!

-I am a 6th-year Ph.D. candidate in Psychology at the University of California, Irvine.
-I am a social psychologist who takes an evolutionary approach to group psychology and subjective well-being, weighing the costs and benefits of group living across different ecologies.
-More specifically, my research explores how people manage life in groups under varying ecological conditions, and how this shapes their sense of well-being.
-I am primarily working with Dr. Oliver Sng on topics such as:
+I am a sixth-year Ph.D. candidate in Psychology at the University of California, Irvine.
+As a social psychologist, I take ecological and evolutionary approaches to group psychology and subjective well-being, weighing the costs and benefits of group living across different ecologies.
+My research examines how people leverage group belonging to survive and reproduce in response to ecological pressures, and how these dynamics shape well-being.
+I primarily work with Dr. Oliver Sng on topics such as:

 - When do people prefer inclusive versus exclusive ingroups, and why?